-Didn’t quite know how to reply a friend who asked about this new eatery located at Outram Road, which ends its operations at 9:30pm – indeed early for a place called Iron Supper Club.
+Didn’t quite know how to reply a friend who asked about this eatery located at 9 Jalan Wangi (it was previously located at Outram Road near Tiong Bahru), which ends its operations at 10:00pm – indeed early for a place called Iron Supper Club.

 Iron Supper Club is helmed by local celebrity chef Heman Tan, also known as “IronManChef” due to his active training in Ironman triathlete races.

 You may have caught him in one of Kym Ng or Pornsak’s food variety programmes.

 (Photo credit: IronSupperClub)

 The same friend asked, ”How come he didn’t recognise you….”
 I must add, I do try keep a low profile, and we have somehow never crossed paths before even on Channel 8.